The food safe/meat safe for storing food before home fridges

-Before fridges came into ordinary homes, every household had what was known as a food safe, also known as a meat safe for storing perishable food.
+Before fridges became common and affordable, every household and food shop had what was known as a food safe, also known as a meat safe, or just a safe, for storing perishable food.
 This page describes these safes, explains where they were located and considers their effectiveness.
 The illustrations add understanding to the descriptions.

 In the past, a food safe or meat safe was a wooden cupboard with doors and sides open to the air apart from a covering of fine galvanised wire mesh.
 This allowed the air to circulate while keeping insects out.
 There was usually a single shelf dividing the safe into an upper and lower compartment, but larger households had larger safes with more shelves.
 Shelves were normally lined with what was known as American cloth, a fabric with a glazed or varnished wipe-clean surface.

-Food safes were fairly small because they were primarily for rapidly perishable foods like meat, milk, butter and eggs.
-However one of the photos does show an extra-large one with three shelves.
+These safes were fairly small because they were primarily for rapidly perishable foods like meat, milk, butter and eggs.
+However one of the photos further down the page does show an extra-large one with three shelves.

-For ordinary households like those where my mother lived on the Huxley Estate, this was in the passage just outside the scullery door, at eye-level and hung on the wall or placed against the fence that was shared with the neighbour.
-Consequently the safes were in the shade of one or other of the houses for almost all of the day, and access was easy.
-Where possible, safes were at eye level, either on stilts or attached to fence posts.
+For ordinary households like those where my mother lived on the local Victorian Estate, the safes were in the garden passage just outside the scullery door, at eye-level and hung on the wall or placed against the fence that was shared with the neighbour.
+Consequently these safes were in the shade of one or other of the houses for almost all of the day, and access from the house was quick.

-Later on, into the 1930s, when the layout of new houses did not lend itself to placing safes outside, there was often a built-in cool, tiled pantry or larder with a meshed window.
-If not, a shelf or standing room for a food safe had to be found somewhere.
+Later on, into the 1930s, when the layout of new houses did not lend itself to placing safes outside, there was often a built-in cool, tiled pantry or larder with a meshed window to outside.